fireinrain/github-trending/TrendsHist.md

 ## C#

+* 【2025-07-30】[AIDotNet / OpenDeepWiki](https://github.com/AIDotNet/OpenDeepWiki) - OpenDeepWiki is the open\-source version of the DeepWiki project, aiming to provide a powerful knowledge management and collaboration platform  The project is mainly developed using C\# and TypeScript, supporting modular design, and is easy to expand and customize
+* 【2025-07-30】[xenia\-manager / xenia\-manager](https://github.com/xenia-manager/xenia-manager) - Xenia Manager is a tool that tries to make using Xenia Emulator easier
 * 【2025-07-28】[getsentry / sentry\-dotnet](https://github.com/getsentry/sentry-dotnet) - Sentry SDK for  NET
 * 【2025-07-28】[Cleanuparr / Cleanuparr](https://github.com/Cleanuparr/Cleanuparr) - Cleanuparr is a tool for automating the cleanup of unwanted or blocked files in Sonarr, Radarr, and supported download clients like qBittorrent, Deluge and Transmission
 * 【2025-07-22】[REDSIM / VRCLightVolumes](https://github.com/REDSIM/VRCLightVolumes) - Nextgen voxel based light probes replacement for VRChat